2023 Copa Colsanitas

 The 2023 Copa Colsanitas (branded as the 2023 Copa Colsanitas presentado por Zurich for sponsorship reasons) was a professional women's tennis tournament played on outdoor clay courts.
 It was the 25th edition of the tournament and part of the 250 category of the 2023 WTA Tour.
 It took place at the Country Club in Bogotá, Colombia, from 3 April to 9 April 2023.
-Second-seeded Tatjana Maria won the singles title.
+Second-seeded Tatjana Maria won her second consecutive singles title at the event.